Shubhy9399/Employees/README.md

 3. Run the project by using cmd command:- npm run start

-4. By using postman you can test the employees CRUD operation.
+4. By using http://localhost:3000/employees ,In postman you can test the employees CRUD operation.

 Note:-